Easy herbal medicine to get more nutrition in your day

 blog post herbal nutrition for your health jennifer raye

 There are many health concerns that we can address through greater nourishment.
-Many natural remedies have such a positive effect on the body because they provide a high dose of plant based vitamins and minerals.
+Many natural remedies have such a positive effect on the body because they provide a high dose of plant-based vitamins and minerals.

-Nutrient deficiencies are very common and in today’s video I discuss nutritive herbal medicines.
+Nutrient deficiencies are very common, and in today’s video, I discuss nutritive herbal medicines.

-These plants are the perfect herbs to bring into your everyday for a little extra natural support.
+These plants are the perfect herbs to bring into your everyday life for a little extra natural support.
 Check out the video to learn more about how to promote your deep health with these powerful plants.

 Nutritive herbs are a type of tonic herb that are generally very safe and super nutritious.
 They deeply nourish the body due to their high mineral and nutrient levels.

-In today’s video I discuss two herbs you can easily use in home tea blends; Oat straw and rose hips.
-And if you want to learn about more nutritive herbs be sure to check out my other video Nutritive Herbs for Everyday Health.
+In today’s video, I discuss two herbs you can easily use in home tea blends: Oat straw and rose hips.
+And if you want to learn about more nutritive herbs, be sure to check out my other video, Nutritive Herbs for Everyday Health.

 Oat Straw